BlackberryBirch/DrillMaster/BUGS_AND_ENHANCEMENTS.md

 - ✅ **Fixed**: Click-select bug - Horse would move when mouse moved after clicking and releasing.
 Now horse only moves when actually dragging (mouse down + drag).
 - Audio fails to load when opening from cloud storage.
+- Undo doesn't always work
+- Playback of frames with shorter timespans is incorrect

 ## Enhancements